top of page

 With their projects, Makers have the opportunity to compete in and present at a variety of STEM competitions and design conferences.

-In 2022, one of our Makers teams presented at the Regeneron International Science & Engineering Fair, and International STEM Summit.
-Josie & Mason, with their project "Greywater Recycling for Hydroponic Agriculture," have received recognition from the Environmental Protection Agency, Jacobs, and USAID, and placed 4th in the world at the International Science & Engineering Fair.
+We are so proud of one of our Makers teams who presented at the Regeneron International Science & Engineering Fair, and International STEM Summit.
+Josie & Mason, with their project "Greywater Recycling for Hydroponic Agriculture," have received recognition from the EPA, Jacobs, and USAID, and placed 4th in the world at the International Science & Engineering Fair.

 bottom of page